apache/airflow/docs/apache-airflow/best-practices.rst

 Staging environment
 --------------------

-If possible, keep a staging environment to test the complete DAG run before deploying in the production.
+If possible, keep a staging environment to test the complete Dag run before deploying in the production.
-Make sure your DAG is parameterized to change the variables, e.g., the output path of S3 operation or the database used to read the configuration.
+Make sure your Dag is parameterized to change the variables, e.g., the output path of S3 operation or the database used to read the configuration.
-Do not hard code values inside the DAG and then change them manually according to the environment.
+Do not hard code values inside the Dag and then change them manually according to the environment.

-You can use environment variables to parameterize the DAG.
+You can use environment variables to parameterize the Dag.

 .. code-block:: python